-- For milking goat, a separate housed required for the kid.
+- For milking goat, a separate house required for the kid.

 - The breeding bucks should be housed separately.

-The veterinary services are very much important before setting up a commercial goat farming business in India.
-So make sure that there is proper availability of veterinary services, many goat farmers don’t give much importance to this and hence they face a high mortality rate which puts them into a huge loss.
-Stock all necessary medicines and vaccines in your farm.
+Veterinary services are very much important before setting up a commercial goat farming business in India.
+So make sure that there is proper availability of veterinary services, many goat farmers don’t give much importance to this and hence they face a high mortality rate which puts them at a huge loss.
+Stock all necessary medicines and vaccines on your farm.

 Secrets of Goat Farming In India Care and Management